wutt77/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``child_render``
 ----------------------------------

-When a student views a module that is set up to test multiple variants, a ``child_render`` event fires to identify the variant that is shown to the student.
+When a student views a module that is set up to test different content using child modules, a ``child_render`` event fires to identify the child module that is shown to the student.

 **Component**: Split Test